rkilchmn/frontac24/README.md

 the custom select display code was replaced with the built-in db_pager function.
 This eliminates many lines of code and makes the user interface consistent with other FA search functions.

+## Name browser tab titles more specifically

+Renaming tabs with differing content makes it easier for the user to keep track of multiple open tabs.
+Set the browser tab title to the value of a search element on the page Thus when the element changes value, the browser tab title changes as well.
+For example, when the user does a bank account inquiry on a certain bank account, the bank account name shows in the tab title rather than just "Bank Account Inquiry".
+Then if the user opens another tab and does a bank account inquiry on a different bank account, the tabs have the bank account names rather than the duplicate title "Bank Account Inquiry".